 Takeaway: Keep at it, don’t give up blogging too early just because you aren’t getting the traffic you expected

 5. If a post is greater than 2,000 words, then more chance of ranking on Google’s first page

 Everyone’s opinion is divided when it comes to the matter of agreeing on the ideal length of a blog post, but here’s one thing that everyone does seem to agree on—longer is usually better.

-According to data collected by serpIQ. pages that have a higher word count seem to be ranked higher by Google in search results.
+According to data collected by Capsicum Media Works, pages that have a higher word count seem to be ranked higher by Google in search results.
 On average, 10th position pages have 400 less words on the page than first position pages.

-This is important because 75% of users never scroll past the first page of search results.
+This is important because only 0.78% Google users click on second page.
 If writing an extra 400 words can significantly move your position up in search rankings, there’s no reason why you shouldn’t be doing it.

-Then of course, there’s data from Quicksprout that echoes the same idea but simultaneously emphasizes the importance of not just cranking up the word count, but produce superior quality content.
+Then of course, there’s data (link mentioned in source below) from Quicksprout that echoes the same idea but simultaneously emphasizes the importance of not just cranking up the word count, but produce superior quality content.